MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Add-SPOTenantRestrictedSearchAllowedList.md

 ## DESCRIPTION

-Restricted SharePoint Search gives Global and SharePoint Administrators the ability to enable or disable organization-wide search.
+Restricted SharePoint search gives Global and SharePoint Administrators the ability to enable or disable organization-wide search.
 When enabled, this control offers up to 100 sites to be included in organization-wide search, including user's previously accessed files and content from user's frequent sites.
 The allow list is a set of curated sites where the administrator has reviewed the permissions and applied data governance to them.
 The allow list supports sites, hub sites and communication sites.

 ## EXAMPLES